-Under Risk Rating 2.0, certified mitigation strategies can be utilized and credited towards a discount on flood insurance policies.
+Under the new pricing approach, certified mitigation strategies can be utilized and credited towards a discount on flood insurance policies.
 At the individual policy level, there are two forms of mitigation credits that can be awarded:

 - Machinery and Equipment (M&E):

 - The location of Machinery and Equipment (M&E) no longer has anything to do with determining what is considered the lowest floor.
 Rather, the building’s foundation type will determine where the M&E needs to be located to get the credit.
 The credit equates to a 5% discount on flood insurance and is available to ALL eligible policyholders.